ndmitchell/hlint/README.md

   - {name: Control.Monad.State, badidents: [modify, get, put], message: "Use Control.Monad.State.Class instead"}
 ```

+This fragment adds the following hints:
-This fragment requires that all imports of `Set` must be `qualified Data.Set as Set`, enforcing consistency.
-It also ensures the module `Control.Arrow` can't be used anywhere.
-It also prevents explicit imports of the `modify` identifier from `Control.Monad.State` (this is meant to allow you to prevent people from importing reexported identifiers).
+* Requires that all imports of `Set` must be `qualified Data.Set as Set`, enforcing consistency
+* Ensures the module `Control.Arrow` can't be used anywhere
+* Prevents explicit imports of the given identifiers from `Control.Monad.State` (e.g. to prevent people from importing reexported identifiers).

 You can customize the `Note:` for restricted modules, functions and extensions, by providing a `message` field (default: `may break the code`).